__________________________________________

 No. Karaites believe in the straightforward (p'shath) interpretation of the Torah.
 Sometimes, the straightforward interpretation can be literal and sometimes it can be figurative.
 For instance, the straightforward interpretation of the phrase "he has two left feet" is equivalent to its figurative interpretation "he cannot dance well" and not to its literal interpretation.

 Thus, Karaites do not wear tefillin (phylacteries) because they understand the straightforward interpretation of the verse "it shall be for you as a sign upon your hand and as a remembrance between your eyes" [Deuteronomy 6:8, 11:18] as figurative, meaning that the Torah should always be as if bound to our bodies, i.e. a constant close companion.
-By contrast, the Rabbis interpret this verse literally by taking the verses, enclosing them in black leather boxes and binding them to their bodies.
+By contrast, the Rabbis interpret this verse literally by taking this and other verses from the Torah, enclosing them in black leather boxes and binding them to their bodies.

 Understanding that ancient Hebrew is an exceedingly rich language, full of idiom, poetry and metaphor is a key to unlocking the meaning of the Tanach and determining whether a phrase is meant to be taken literally or figuratively.